University Policy on Prohibited Discrimination, Harassment and Retaliation Other Than Sex

 2. Group Infractions

-Leaders or officers, members of a group, and/or the group as a whole A student group, an organization, or a team's officers and membership may be held collectively and/or individually responsible when violations of this policy by the grouporganization or its members take place at a grouporganization-sponsored events, have received the consent or encouragement of the grouporganization or of the grouporganization's leaders or officers, or were known or reasonably should have been known to the membership or its leaders or officers, or involve five (5) or more members of a particular group.
+Leaders or officers, members of a group, and/or the group as a whole may be held collectively and/or individually responsible when violations of this policy by the group or its members take place at an group-sponsored event, have received the consent or encouragement of the group or of the group's leaders or officers, were known or reasonably should have been known to the group's membership or its leaders or officers, or involve five (5) or more members of a particular group.

 3. Hearing Advisors

 The term "Advisors" refers both to Hearing Advisors and Staff Advisors.
 If an investigation of prohibited conduct is initiated, the complainant and respondent will be provided with one (1) or two (2) Hearing Advisors or one (1) Staff Advisor.
 Hearing Advisors are law and undergraduate students who have been trained to provide support and advice to complainants and respondents.
 Staff Advisors are W&L staff who have been trained to provide support and advice to complainants and respondents.
 The parties may choose whether they wish to use a Staff Advisor or Hearing Advisor(s) or Staff Advisor, but a party cannot use both a Staff Advisor and Hearing Advisor(s).

 The role of Hearing Advisors or Staff Advisor is to advise the complainant or respondent of applicable procedures, including the appeal process, if applicable.
 Hearing Advisors and Staff Advisors are also available to offer support and to provide information on additional resources.
 While Hearing Advisors and Staff Advisors may accompany the complainant and respondent at meetings, they may not present evidence, question witnesses, or otherwise participate.
 Parties may request a brief recess to consult with their Hearing Advisor(s) or Staff Advisor, which will be granted at the discretion of the investigators or the Chair of HSMB or Appeal Panel, as applicable.